 For many homeowners, the final decision around the solar equipment you choose rests on cost.
 The total price you pay for a solar energy system with REC’s solar panels will vary depending on the other equipment (such as inverters and mounts) used in the installation, as well as the characteristics of your roof.

-REC solar panels may not offer the absolute best efficiency or performance in the solar industry, but thanks to their low price and solid performance, they’re a popular choice for shoppers comparing solar quotes on the EnergySage Solar Marketplace.
+REC solar panels are becoming a popular choice for shoppers comparing solar quotes on the EnergySage Solar Marketplace.

 How to find the best price on REC solar panels